SoftUni-Internal/interactive-content/EN/03-Exception-Handling/04-Best -Practices.md

 # Best Practices

-When raising an exception, always pass a **good explanation message** to the constructor.
+When throwing an exception, always specify a **good explanation message in** to the constructor.

 When throwing an exception try to give a good description of the problem.